Deep Blue versus Garry Kasparov: Game 6

 February 17.
 The sixth game, like the fourth, transposed to the same line of the Queen's Gambit Declined.
 The final game was an illustration of just how badly chess engines of the time could play in some positions.
 Employing anti-computer tactics and keeping the focus of the game on long-term planning, Kasparov slowly improved his position throughout the mid-game while Deep Blue wasted time doing very little to improve its position.
-By the end of the game, Deep Blue's pieces were crammed into its queenside corner, with no moves to make aside from shuffling its king.
-Kasparov had all the time in the world to finish the rout.
+By the end of the game, Deep Blue's pieces were crammed into its queenside corner with no moves to make aside from shuffling its king, giving Kasparov more than enough time to finish the rout.
 Kasparov's next move would probably have been 44.Qe7 to exchange the queens.
 That would have allowed his passed pawn, which was near promotion, to advance, leading to the win of one of Black's rooks.